7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 Similar to waste of transport, begin by taking a process in your plant and mapping out all the steps - both human and machine.
 If you don’t know the steps, set up a video camera to record the process and develop the map.

-Then, look through the entire process and determine what steps should be changed, modified, or eliminated.
+Then, look through the entire process and determine what steps could be wasteful.
+You should modify or eliminate these steps.

 For example, if you are a woodworking shop and finding wasted motion with your sawdust collection and removal, consider implementing a sawdust hopper that stores and dumps sawdust easily and efficiently.